github/codeql/ruby/ql/docs/flow_summaries.md

 preservesValue = true
 ```

-TODO: I've not seen this component used in an output path; I don't know if it makes
-sense to do so, or what meaning it would have.

 ## `WithoutElement`
 This component is used to exclude certain elements from the set included in the
 preceding access path.
 It takes the same specifiers as `WithElement` and
 `Element`.

-When used in an input path this component has the effect of excluding the
+It is only valid in an input path.

+This component has the effect of excluding the relevant elements when copying
-relevant elements when copying from input to output.
-For example in the
+from input to output.
+For example in the following summary:
-following summary:

 ```ql
 input = "Argument[0].WithoutElement[0]" and